Death Penalty Investigator

 - willing to work outside of 9-to-5 hours;

-- willing to spend multiple days away from their home to handle case-related needs;
+- willing to spend multiple days away from home to handle case-related needs;

 - trustworthy with confidential information;